feicao1995/feicao1995.github.io/_pages/about.md

 Submitted papers
 ======
-+ On the equivalence between Fourier-based and Wasserstein distances for probability measures on N; Submitted, 2025; Fei Cao, Xiaoqian Gong.
 + From Gini index as a Lyapunov functional to convergence in Wasserstein distance; Submitted, 2025; Fei Cao.
 + Mean-field analysis of a random asset exchange model with probabilistic cheaters; Submitted, 2025; Fei Cao.
 + Generative diffusion models from a PDE perspective; Submitted, 2025; Fei Cao, Kimball Johnston, Thomas Laurent, Justin Le, Sebastien Motsch.